What is a Health Care Power of Attorney?

 How Do I Select My Agent?

-Typically, you will designate one agent to act under your Health Care Power of Attorney, and will then name successor agents to act in the event that your primary agent is unable or unwilling to make decision on your behalf.
+Typically, you will designate one agent to act under your Health Care Power of Attorney, and will then name successor agents to act in the event that your primary agent is unable or unwilling to make decisions on your behalf.

 Given the broad powers your health care agent will possess, it is important to choose someone you trust to make decisions that are in your best interest.